 It’s T-minus 8 hours to the arrival of my suegros from Bolivia.
 They’ll arrive late tonight and stay at our house for three weeks.

 A few days ago we invited a friend over for a dinner of various Bolivian delicacies.
 On the menu were: salteñas, cuñapes, and mate to drink.
-(Check out some pics from the … Continue reading

 On Thursday we made our way to that which is at the center of nearly every St. Louisan’s heart.
 Not time in St. Louis would be complete without it.
 Of course I mean the brewery tour.

 Wednesday morning we made our second excursion far outside of St. Louis, this time along I-44.
 Our first stop was Meramec Caverns, which I haven’t been to since I was in 5th grade.